floatzcss/floatz.gwt/README.md

 }
 ```
 ###Loading script modules###
 **Floatz** ships with some optional *script modules* that extend floatz with some additional functionality.
 These scripts can be loaded using the *ScriptInjectorUtils* utility class.
+After the scripts are loaded they have to be started using the *ModuleManager* class.
 ```
 private static final String WEB_ROOT = "Demo/";